Croatia–NATO relations

-The accession of Croatia to NATO took place in 2009.
+Croatia has been a member of military alliance NATO since 2009, supporting the organization through multilateral cooperation and defence policies.
 The country entered into Partnership for Peace in 2000, which began the process of accession into the alliance.
-It received an invitation to join at the 2008 Bucharest summit and became a full member on April 1, 2009.
+It received an invitation to join at the 2008 Bucharest NATO summit and became a full member a year later on April 1.

 History

-Raising of the NATO flag outside the Croatian Ministry of Defense building in Zagreb, on April 7, 2009.
-From left to right: Minister of Defense Branko Vukelić, Parliamentary Speaker Luka Bebić, President Stjepan Mesić, Prime Minister Ivo Sanader, Chief of General Staff of the Armed Forces Josip Lucić.
+20th century

 Croatia's first relations with NATO were established in 1953.
 That year Yugoslavia entered into the Balkan Pact, a loose military alliance with Greece and Turkey, then both recent NATO members.
 Croatia had considered holding a referendum on NATO membership.
 On March 23, 2007, the Croatian president Stjepan Mesić, Prime Minister Ivo Sanader and President of parliament Vladimir Šeks declared that the Croatian constitution does not require a referendum on this issue.
 In 2006 the Croatian government was planning to start a media campaign to promote the benefits of membership.
 In February 2008 a project named Bolje pakt nego rat was formed by Transparency International Croatia and iDEMO, and financed by the United States embassy in Croatia, in order to promote the NATO membership through public discussions about its benefits.

+U.S. President George W. Bush (center) signing off on Croatia's NATO accession in 2008, with Croatian president Kolinda Grabar-Kitarovic (left).

 A May 2007 poll commissioned by the government showed that NATO membership was backed by 52% of the population, and 25% was against.
 On January 4, 2008, Croatian Prime minister Ivo Sanader reached a coalition agreement with partners from HSS and HSLS to form a new government.
 According to a provision of the said agreement Croatia's entry into NATO would not be decided on a referendum.

-Less than 20 days before entering NATO, Prime Minister Sanader stated: "I will forget that some people had requested a referendum.
-Had we started that adventure, we wouldn't have accomplished this."
+21st century

-Croatia has been a member of the International Security Assistance Force in Afghanistan since December 12, 2002.
+Croatia has been a member of the International Security Assistance Force (ISAF) in Afghanistan since December 12, 2002.
 In 2003 Croatia joined the Adriatic Charter along with other NATO aspirants.
 In November, 2006 the State Committee for the Membership of Croatia in NATO was established, with Croatian president Stjepan Mesić serving as committee president, and speaker Vladimir Šeks and prime minister Ivo Sanader serving as its vice-presidents.
 In June, 2007 the Croatian Parliament and the NATO parliamentary Assembly held a three-day conference in Dubrovnik entitled "Southeast Europe: Unfinished business", to discuss security and political issues in the region.
 The Noble Midas 07 NATO exercise held in Croatia in October, 2007 was the first time in the alliance's history that it held a military exercise in a non-member country.
-Croatia hosted an unofficial meeting of defense ministers on NATO's role in southeastern Europe in March, 2009.
+Croatia hosted a meeting of defense ministers on NATO's role in southeastern Europe in March, 2009.